mouseless/baked/docs/features/ux.md

 ## Initializer Parameters are in Page Title

-Adds initializer parameters of a report class to the page title area of a `TabbedPage`.
+Adds initializer parameters of a transient class to the page title area of a `TabbedPage`.

 ```csharp